Jokemon-coder/Image-Crud-React-Project/README.md

 ## Known bugs

 - When logged out, data can still be retrieved.
-I am guessing this is because the user id and other things used to retreive the data are set in a state and that doesn't necessarily clear when logged out.
-A small fix of checking if current user is null in the components should fix that.
+This is because the user id is retreived directly from the url.
+Just need to fix this by adding a function that checks if the user trying to access that page and component is not null.